-Heaves (aka Recurrent Airway Obstruction or RAO) in horses is similar to asthma in humans.
-In a nutshell, heaves makes it hard for your horse to breathe.
-It's a chronic disease, which often worsens over time.
+- Recurrent Airway Obstruction (RAO) is known as heaves in horses.
+It’s similar to asthma in humans.
+In a nutshell, heaves make it hard for your horse to breathe.
+It’s a chronic disease, which often worsens over time.
 Early intervention is key!

 Pay attention to your horse’s respiratory system, there’s a lot his nose and breathing can tell you.